 To learn more about Welsh history, we can go to St. Fagans National Museum of History.
 You will be able to see traditional craftsmen doing their work in this museum.

 Scottish Highlands is one of the most popular places to visit in the United Kingdom.
 This mountainous territory lies in the north-west of Scotland is a place that will stimulate your imagination.
 From the story of the immortal highlanders to the Lochness monster, they all began here.

 Lochness, which has been famous for its Nessie myth, is located in the center of Scottish Highlands.
 Other than a very intriguing story to be proven, Lochness is a treasure with its mesmerizing natural setting.
 You can go for a picnic or cycling on the shore of this impressive lake.

 If you are longing for a lazy day on the beach during your United Kingdom trip, you have to go to Cornwall.
-Located on the southwestern tip of England, Cornwall is a very famous seaside resort in England.
+Located on the southwestern tip of England and one of the must-visit places to see in England.
+Cornwall is a very famous seaside resort and top places of interest in England among many of them.
 The place is decorated with plenty of tranquil sandy beaches.
 Some of the tourists’ favorite beaches in Cornwall are Perranporth, Porthmeor, and Kynance Cove.
 When you are bored of just lying down on the beach, you can take up some exciting water activities, such as surfing and sailing.

 Cornwall is also the home of Eden Project, the biggest greenhouse in the world.
 You can explore thousands of different kinds of plants here.
 It is also equipped with some outdoor activity facilities.
 Here you can ride England’s longest zip wire and a giant gravity swing.
 Apart from all these, there’s a caravan park in Cornwall you can stay if you’re road tripping around the UK – a recommended adventure travel, by the way!